 - Brush king cake with egg wash.
 Using a sharp knife, slash the top of the king cake to allow for steam to excape.
 Let rise in a warm place for about 20 minutes.

-- Remove the kinf cake from the oven, and cool for about 10 minutes on a wire rack set over a rimmed baking sheet.
-While the cake is still warm, spoon the icing onto the cake, allowing drips of icing to dribble down the sides of the cake.
+- Remove the king cake from the oven, and cool for about 10 minutes on a wire rack set over a rimmed baking sheet.
+While the cake is still warm, spoon the icing onto the king cake, allowing it to dribble down the sides of the cake.
 Immediately, sprinkle purple, green and yellow food glitter on the cake.
-Yield: One King Cake.

 Becky says